dls-controls/pvaPy/MartyNotes.md

 * Monitor is now handled by class Monitor.
 * Channel now uses easyPVA instead of implementing the channel methods itself.
-* The names for the various types have been changed to reflect the python name.
+* The method names have been changed for the boost::python Channel class in easypva.cpp.
-For example put(double) is now named putDouble(double)

-Channel should be extended to support channelPutGet.

-What about channelArray?

 easypva - Monitor
 ------------------